Commencement

 Brown’s baccalaureate tradition derives from the wide range of religious, ethnic, geographic, linguistic and musical traditions present within the campus community.

-Since its beginning in 1769, Brown’s Commencement has always featured graduating seniors as the principal speakers.
+Since its beginning in 1769, Brown’s Commencement has always featured graduating seniors as the principal speakers at the University Ceremony, rather than outside dignitaries.

 Master’s and doctoral student speakers share narratives that reflect the experiences, training and sense of purpose inherent in the pursuit of advanced study.